An Asian-Inspired Cyberpunk Food Hall & Beer Garden Is Coming To Queens

 The design, best described as “Organic Industrial meets Cyber Punk,” is made from materials such as concrete, cedar, steel, and ceramic.
 During the day, these elements will catch the natural light coming in from the windows, and at night they’ll illuminate by bright neon ceiling signs, gobo textures, and kinetic lights.

-At the back of the dining destination visitors will stumble upon Hoi Polloi, the neighborhood’s first beer garden.
-The phrase originally stems from the Greek definition for “the people.”
-The garden will front as general seating for the food hall by day, and transform into a futuristic, cyberpunk hotspot by night.
+At the back of the dining destination, visitors will stumble upon hoi polloi, the neighborhood’s first beer garden.
+The phrase originally stems from the Greek term for “the common people.”
+The garden, from project designer Karen Lim and graphic designer Camille Lee, will front as general seating for the food hall by day, and transform into a futuristic, cyberpunk hotspot by night.

-Once you locate the main feature wall that resembles a lava lamp (it can be seen from the street so it won’t be hard to find), you’ll be lead to an expansive 40-person terrace.
-Guests are welcome to sit outside and sip on cocktails while they admire the city below them.
+And once you locate the main feature wall that resembles a lava lamp (it can be seen from the street so it won’t be hard to find), you’ll be lead to an expansive 40-person terrace.
+Guests are welcome to sit outside and sip on drinks while they admire the city below them.

 Find out more on the Tangram website here.